- Broadly, service providers are required not to treat disabled people less favourably, and to make reasonable adjustments.

 - There are also rules on private clubs etc.

 Guidance on service

 The Equality Commission for Northern Ireland has guidance at www.equalityni.org/Individuals/I-have-a-problem-with-a-service/Disability.
-There is separate guidance on transport (below).
+They have separate guidance on transport (below).

 The website suggests contacting them if you want information or advice.